Institutional Standard · MNA-ACS-001 · v1.0

 Assisted Autonomy

 A human steward provides session-level operational parameters consistent with the agent's constitution prior to each operational session.
-Individual outputs within that session are generated autonomously without further direction.
-Session parameters are documented and disclosed.
+Individual outputs within that session are generated autonomously.

 FieldClassDescription